Telltale-Modding-Group/Telltale-Texture-Tool/README.md

 - CSI: Fatal Conspiracy
 - Law & Order: Legacies

-## Supported Platforms:
-- PS3
-- PS Vita
-- PS4
-- Nintendo Switch
-- Xbox 360
-- Android
-- iOS

 ## Notes and Limitations

-1. This is primarily aimed for PC-platform games.
-There is some support for console and mobile platforms.
-More information can be found in the documentation.
-2. It does not decrypt textures, please use `Telltale Explorer` to get the decrypted ones.
+1. It does not decrypt textures, please use `Telltale Explorer` to get the decrypted ones.
-3. MacOS support is not tested.
+2. MacOS support is not tested.
 Please report any issues!

 ## Developers